All waterways lead to the London Docks

 - More than 10 football fields’ worth of nectar-rich annual and perennial meadows have been created

 - Wetland bowls and rare wet woodlands in the north of the Park (we’re just about to walk past them in fact) create habitats and help manage floodwater

 - 300,000-plus wetland plants have been planted as part of the UK’s largest ever urban river and wetland planting, comprising over 30 species of native reeds, rushes, grasses, sedges, wet wildflowers and irises.

 There are many routes through this splendid park, take your pick; we elected to go through the Wetland Walk and then back over the Eastcross Bridge over the river and then approach the main stadium from Mandeville Place.

-The Olympic Stadium stands as a proud reminder of the halcyon summer of 2012; and because it was built to be sustainable and flexible, will shortly become West Ham Football Club’s home.
-Great plan.
-As I write, the Hammers website declares that ‘the first shipment of the Hammers’ new Stadium seats are headed for the former Olympic stadium’.
-They will take up residence for the 2016-17 season.
+The Olympic Stadium stands as a proud reminder of the halcyon summer of 2012; is now West Ham Football Club’s home.
+They took up residence for the 2016-17 season.
 Other football clubs are very jealous of the incredibly good deal they appear to have struck, but the fans are not so sure, it doesn’t have the intimacy of their old ground.